cairnsgames/template-app-rcb/README.md

 NOTE google-services is not copied on sync copy to adroid/app directory

 ## Shared Colors SCSS and Javascript

 See the colors.js file in root

+# Deployed directories

+http://cairnsgames.co.za/rcb has the main project http://cairnsgames.co.za/zharo has the shared Zharo libraries http://cairnsgames.co.za/zharo/test/ has the test file (TODO: Allow sharing of any content share file)